 - slide 2 of 4

 During the Conference

-During the parent teacher conferences, you will want to make sure to do the following things when talking with parents about a possible ADHD diagnosis for their child based on ADHD signs and symptoms, and interventions you tried.
+During the parent-teacher conferences, you will want to make sure to do the following things when talking with parents:

 - It is very important that you do not diagnosis the student with ADHD.
 A medical doctor must make the diagnosis.
 Your goal is just to let parents know that you have observed and recorded many ADHD signs and symptoms in children for their child.
 You are concerned that the student may have ADHD, and you are suggesting that parents take their child to his or her pediatrician.

 - Be prepared to share notes and specific details with parents who are sure to have many questions about your suggestion.
 If you feel these particular parents will be upset, you can invite the school counselor or principal to the meeting to help answer questions the parents may have about students with ADHD symptoms and interventions.

 - Have information available at the meeting to give to parents about possible parent interventions.
 Some types of information that parents may want include a checklist of signs, symptoms and interventions--medications and alternative therapies.
 Ask the school counselor to help you gather this material before the parent-teacher conferences.